beanshell/beanshell/README.md

 You can also raise an [issue](https://github.com/beanshell/beanshell/issues) for any questions or bugs.
 Remember, your stack trace might be particularly useful for others!

-Please note only issues and pull requests made against the development branch merge-fork-beanshell2 will be considered.
+Please note only issues and pull requests made against the master branch will be considered.

 ## Documentation